 Read more about the Historic Memorial Union project.

 Unfortunately, sinkholes can develop over time or suddenly.
 They can form in all sizes, they can be deep or shallow, and can even be large or small.
-But the best way to identify sinkhole activity is to be aware of these common warning signs.

 Controlling the Sinkhole